How Mario Got His Mustache

 Mario vs Luigi

-Luigi was originally just a green version of Mario, but he soon became a character in his own right.
+Luigi was originally just a green version of his brother, but he soon became a character in his own right.
 Once again, the change came from another franchise, a Japanese game called Doki Doki Panic.
 This game featured a family of four wandering around the desert.
 Nintendo adapted it into Super Mario Bros.
 2 for the American market.
 This adaptation mostly involved changing the graphics to show the existing Super Mario Bros. characters.
-But unlike the early Mario games, the Doki Doki Panic characters had different looks and different abilities.
+But unlike the early games, the Doki Doki Panic characters had different looks and different abilities.
 This meant that the adapted Luigi character was taller than the adapted Mario.
 And the adapted Luigi had different abilities, jumping higher but landing less exactly.
 These traits were soon integrated into his character, and ever since, Mario and Luigi have been different characters, not just the same Jumpman in different clothes.

 With dozens of video games over four decades, spin-off cartoons and toys and a horrid movie adaptation, the Mario series is steeped in mythology.
 But a lot of it comes back to the basic technology.
 If it weren’t for a few fortunate accidents over the years, Mario and Luigi wouldn’t even exist.